-The primary objective of our research group at RWTH Aachen University is the characterization of new class II tumor suppressor genes (C2TSGs) that are often epigenetically down regulated (silenced) in cancer.
-The focus is on two cancer entities, breast cancer and more recently on pancreatic cancer.
-It is our aim to decode the molecular signaling pathways in which these novel putative tumor suppressor are involved in.
+The main goal of our research group at RWTH Aachen University is the characterisation of new class II tumor suppressor genes (which we call C2TSGs for short), which are often epigenetically downregulated (silenced) in cancer.
+We are working on C2TSGs in three cancer types: breast cancer, pancreatic cancer and recently also in cholangiocarcinoma (CCA).
+Our aim is to decipher the molecular signalling pathways in which these new putative tumor suppressors are involved.

-A novel tumor suppressor molecule of the ECM that we cloned first and described in 2004 is the inter-alpha-trypsin inhibitor H5 (short name: ITIH5).
-ITIH5 may belong to a special class of tumor suppressor genes because it seems to specifically inhibit tumor progression and metastasis.
-Such genes are called metastasis suppressor genes.
+One novel ECM tumor suppressor molecule that we were the first group to clone and describe in 2004 is the inter-alpha-trypsin inhibitor H5 (HUGO gene name: ITIH5).
+ITIH5 may belong to a special class of tumor suppressor genes, as it appears to specifically inhibit tumor progression and metastasis.
+Such genes are known as metastasis suppressor genes.

-We hope that findings from our tumor suppressor gene research may contribute in the long term to improvements in cancer treatment as novel therapeutic approaches may be addressed using these candidate genes (C2TSG-based targeted therapies).
-In addition, epigenetic biomarkers may be especially suitable for early cancer detection from body fluids like blood or urine.
-This is the reason we are also developing our C2TSGs as biomarkers for liquid biopsy based early detection of cancer.
+We hope that the findings from our tumor suppressor gene research can contribute to improving cancer treatment in the long term, as these candidate genes can be used to pursue new therapeutic approaches (C2TSG-based targeted therapies).
+In addition, epigenetic biomarkers are particularly suitable for the early detection of cancer from body fluids such as blood or urine, which has become known as liquid biopsy diagnostics.